 The quick reference guide below provides a summary of the most common support needs and is intended to help direct you to the most appropriate resources.
 Contact information for additional resources and departments are included at the end of the of this Handbook.
-For the most comprehensive information, visit MyHastings.
+For the most comprehensive information, visit Sharknet.

-If you have general questions about law school, student organizations, wellness programming, or need help finding a resource or support program: Office of Student Services studentservices@uchastings.edu (415) 565-4773 If you want to know more about graduation requirements, get schedule planning advice, or strategize about taking advantage of co-curricular and extra-curricular opportunities: Academic Advising & Planning page on MyHastings Academic Advisors in Student Services: Make an appointment online for a 1-on-1 meeting at: uchastings.edu/ss-appointment If you would like academic support to improve your reading, briefing, outlining, and exam-taking skills: Office for Academic Skills Instruction & Success: If you would like help understanding feedback on previously-graded or non- graded LRW assignments or would like general assistance with your legal writing: Legal Writing Resource Center: Sign up online at uchastings.mywconline.com for a 1-on-1 appointment with a LRW I/II teacher or staff member.
-If you have questions about the moral character application, the MPRE, State Bar admission requirements, UC Hastings' bar subject and skills courses, and bar exam preparation: Bar-Related Advising: Contact Director of Bar Passage Support Margaret Greer, mgreer@uchastings.edu If you would like to provide feedback about the Academic Program (e.g., classes or services you would like to see offered, etc.): Contact Provost & Academic Dean Morris Ratner or submit comments anonymously through this comment box If you would like help achieving your professional goals, finding your career path, navigating your job search, and refining your application materials and interviewing skills: Career Development Office (CDO): Make an appointment online with a CDO counselor for a 1-on-1 meeting.
+If you have general questions about law school, student organizations, wellness programming, or need help finding a resource or support program: Office of Student Services studentservices@uclawsf.edu (415) 565-4773 If you want to know more about graduation requirements, get schedule planning advice, or strategize about taking advantage of co-curricular and extra-curricular opportunities: Academic Advising & Planning page on Sharknet Academic Advisors in Student Services: Make an appointment online for a 1-on-1 meeting at: uclawsf.edu/ss-appointment If you would like academic support to improve your reading, briefing, outlining, and exam-taking skills: Office for Academic Skills Instruction & Success: If you would like help understanding feedback on previously-graded or non- graded LRW assignments or would like general assistance with your legal writing: Legal Writing Resource Center: Sign up online at uclawsf.mywconline.com for a 1-on-1 appointment with a LRW I/II teacher or staff member.
+If you have questions about the moral character application, the MPRE, State Bar admission requirements, UC Law SF bar subject and skills courses, and bar exam preparation: Bar-Related Advising: Contact Director of Bar Passage Support Margaret Greer, mgreer@uclawsf.edu If you would like to provide feedback about the Academic Program (e.g., classes or services you would like to see offered, etc.): Contact Provost & Academic Dean Morris Ratner or submit comments anonymously through this comment box If you would like help achieving your professional goals, finding your career path, navigating your job search, and refining your application materials and interviewing skills: Career Development Office (CDO): Make an appointment online with a CDO counselor for a 1-on-1 meeting.

 If you are a LEOP student: LEOP Director Elizabeth McGriff (general LEOP questions); Associate Director of Academic and Bar Support for LEOP Richard Sakai (LEOP Academic Support and Bar questions) If you have questions about a disability-related accommodation or would like to make a request for an accommodation: Disability Resource Program (DRP): Contact DRP to make an appointment to meet with the department to initiate a request for accommodations.
-If you have questions related to your financial aid, including loans, disbursements, or other student aid programs: Financial Aid financialaid@uchastings.edu If you have questions about tuition, fees, or Tower rent Office of Fiscal Services fiscal@uchastings.edu (415) 565-4704 If you need assistance with visa issues: Assistant Director of Graduate Admissions Mei Cooley If you have questions about UCSHIP, Carbon Health, health insurance, physical and mental health services: Student Health Services Vanessa Sacks, Health and Wellness Coordinator HealthServicesHelp@uchastings.edu (415) 565-4612 If you are impacted by sexual assault, sexual harassment, dating/domestic violence and stalking: CARE (Confidential) care@uchastings.edu (415) 565-4699 or Title IX Coordinator Andrea Bing
+If you have questions related to your financial aid, including loans, disbursements, work-study, or other student aid programs: Financial Aid financialaid@uclawsf.edu If you have questions about tuition, fees, or Academe rent Office of Fiscal Services fiscal@uclawsf.edu (415) 565-4704 If you have questions about student employment: Human Resources Office humanresources@uclawsf.edu If you need assistance with visa issues: Assistant Director of Graduate Admissions Mei Cooley If you have questions about UCSHIP, Carbon Health, health insurance, physical and mental health services: Student Health Services Vanessa Sacks, Health and Wellness Coordinator HealthServicesHelp@uclawsf.edu (415) 565-4612 If you are impacted by sexual assault, sexual harassment, dating/domestic violence and stalking: CARE (Confidential) care@uclawsf.edu (415) 565-4699 or Title IX Coordinator Andrea Bing TitleIXCoordinator@uclawsf.edu (415) 565-4733